 ARTIST RESIDENCY: Judith Joseph works with students in the context of curriculum or a purely fine art experience.
 She shares her experience of being a working artist while bringing students into her world of joyful creativity.

-Contact artist to plan short or long workshop or residency.
+Contact artist to plan short or long workshop or residency or artist talk.

 ARTIST RESIDENCY AND COMMISSION AT WESTMOOR SCHOOL, NORTHBROOK, ILLINOIS, 2015